9599532008 9599532008

 • Copy of Clearance from NBWL (if applicable)

-Under the Factories Act 1948, a sulphuric acid manufacturing plant must obtain a licence from its state department.
+Factory License Under the Factories Act 1948, a sulphuric acid manufacturing plant must obtain a license from its state department.
 The licence ensures proper and safe working conditions for the workers in the plant.
-The documents required for a Factory Licence include
+The documents required for a Factory License include-

-• NOC /Board Resolution by partners/ directors for the nomination of the occupier.
+• NOC / Board Resolution by Partners or Directors for the Nomination of the Occupier

 • Copy of Project Report

-Additional licence required to set up Sulphuric Acid Plant
+Additional Licenses Required to Set Up a Sulphuric Acid Plant

 How will Enterclimate Assist You?